oceanprotocol/pdr-backend/READMEs/predictoor.md

 Simulation uses Python [logging](https://docs.python.org/3/howto/logging.html) framework.
 Configure it via [`logging.yaml`](../logging.yaml).
 [Here's](https://medium.com/@cyberdud3/a-step-by-step-guide-to-configuring-python-logging-with-yaml-files-914baea5a0e5) a tutorial on yaml settings.

-By default, streamlit plots the latest sim (even if it is still running).
+By default, Dash plots the latest sim (even if it is still running).
 To enable plotting for a specific run, e.g. if you used multisim or manually triggered different simulations, the sim engine assigns unique ids to each run.
-Select that unique id from the `sim_state` folder, and run `streamlit run sim_plots.py <unique_id>` e.g. `streamlit run sim_plots.py 97f9633c-a78c-4865-9cc6-b5152c9500a3`
+Select that unique id from the `sim_state` folder, and run `sim_plots --run_id <unique_id>` e.g. `sim_plots --run-id 97f9633c-a78c-4865-9cc6-b5152c9500a3`

-You can run many instances of streamlit at once, with different URLs.
+You can run many instances of Dash at once, with different URLs.
+To run on different ports, use the `--port` argument.

 ## 3. Run Predictoor Bot on Sapphire Testnet